Canada and the Circumpolar Regions

 On May 23, 2019 Canada filed a at the United Nations.
 This follows a decade of scientific and legal work to determine the limits of Canada’s undersea landmass in the Arctic.
 This marked the first step in the process set out in the United Nations Convention on the Law of the Sea to obtain international recognition for the outer limits of the continental shelf in the Arctic Ocean.

-On December 19, 2022, Canada submitted an addendum to the Executive Summary of its 2019 Arctic Ocean submission.
+On December 19, 2022, Canada submitted an to the Executive Summary of its 2019 Arctic Ocean submission.
 Within the next five years, new data collection and analyses will continue with surveys in remote areas to further support Canada’s addendum.
 Canada will file this information for the consideration of the Commission on the Limits of the Continental Shelf.

 Arctic Council